Zlika/theodore/README.md

 ### Requirements

-The following packages are required to compile the project:
+The following packages are required to compile the standalone version of the emulator:
 * a C compiler (GCC or clang)
 * the autotools (autoconf, automake, libtool)
 * the SDL 2 library